Indonesia's massive population is comprised of hundreds of ethnicities. The ethnic Chinese are one of…

 Confucius Institutes are not simply unidirectional projects imposed on Indonesia from a wealthy partner seeking to expand its influence and improve its international standing.
 There are debates about the degree to which they are able to exert power or influence over students in the countries in which they operate, but the Indonesian experience shows that when they touch the ground, Confucius Institutes must interact with local histories, power relations, actors and interests.
 How this turns out depends greatly on local circumstances in Indonesia and the skills of the Chinese Indonesians who champion these projects.
 Their task is not an easy one and they must walk a fine line between Indonesia’s desire for Chinese investment and deep seated local prejudices.

-This post was adapted from a longer journal article, ‘China’s Confucius Institute in Indonesia: Mobility, Frictions and Local Surprises’, published on 16 February 2018 in Sustainability.
+This post was adapted from a longer journal article by Rika Theo and Maggi Leung, ‘China’s Confucius Institute in Indonesia: Mobility, Frictions and Local Surprises’, published on 16 February 2018 in Sustainability.
+The article is part of a broader research project ‘Student and professional mobility, knowledge production and development’ funded by NWO Aspasia Prize.